 Stir-fry the glutinous rice flour you will use for dusting (can be done several days/weeks before):

-Place 50 gr of glutinous rice flour on a dry non-stick pan over medium heat.
+- Place 30 gr of glutinous rice flour on a dry non-stick pan over medium heat.
 Stir fry for about 15 minutes or until the flour started to smell slightly nutty/toasted.
+Let it cool down completely.
 Store in an air-tight container at room temperature and they can be kept for weeks or even months

 Prepare custard filling (can be done the day before):

-Flatten the mochi dough into a round, about 4-5 inch circle.
-Place the frozen custard filling in the middle and wrap the mochi dough around the filling.
-Dust with more flour
+- Flatten the dough and roll out into about 4 inches round.
+Place the filling in the middle and wrap around it